Automattic/jetpack/readme.txt

 * Carousel: fix display issue when viewing images with long captions.
 * Carousel: avoid errors when fetching comments in the Carousel modal.
 * CSS: fix the behaviour of the CSS concatenation filter.
+* Protect: ensure the Math fallback is displayed when necessary.
 * Subscriptions: display subscription options below the comment form, even when you are logged in to your WordPress account.
 * WordPress.com REST API: add new endpoint to allow the creation of a WooCommerce connection via the API.